 I will go to any phone and contact 911.
-After contacting 911, I'll then advise the Masonic Home Front Desk at ext.
-"0" that I contacted 911 and give her/him the location.
-She/he will dispatch the in-house medical team and advise Facility Services to direct the ambulance to the location.
+I'll then advise the Masonic Home Front Desk at ext.
+"0" that I contacted 911 and give them the location.
+They will dispatch the in-house medical team and advise Facility Services to direct the ambulance to the location.
 Please stay with the person needing the 911 assistance and provide emotional support until the medical team or EMS arrives.